Greening your car fleet through CSR?

 • improve your reputation,

-• building a sustainable company.
+• building a sustainable business.

 Nevertheless, a company's profitability should not be put aside when undertaking a CSR policy.